requestly/requestly.io/blog-posts/mocking-graphql-api-response.md

 With this newly acquired understanding of how graphql works, you can now use Requestly to specifically target graphql queries and modify the result that they return using the [Modify Response Rule](https://requestly.io/feature/modify-response/)

 We can target the query that is sent using the [Request Payload](https://requestly.io/feature/modify-response/) filter

+> If you want to debug graphql requests in Android apps, use our [Android Debugger](/debug-android-apps/)

 ### Targeting the request - OperationName